-When you import goods from overseas, it is crucial to ensure that the final product meets your requirements for quality.
-But how can you be sure that your supplier uses quality raw materials and makes products exactly to your specifications?
+When you import goods from overseas, how can you be sure your supplier is making high-quality products that match your specifications?

-As the name suggests, importers conduct pre-production inspections before production starts.
+As the name suggests, importers conduct these inspections before production starts.
 The primary purpose of a PPI is to confirm overall factory readiness for the production process.

 To this end, the third-party inspector might check the raw materials, accessories, and components the factory has prepared to ensure they are of the right quality and match specifications.
 They may also inspect the factory’s production line, equipment, and facilities.